magomimmo/modern-cljs/doc/tutorial-09.md

 Now visit the `http://localhost:3000/index.html` and the `http://localhost:3000/shopping.html` URLs.
 Everythig should still work as expected.
-Then visit the `http://localhost:3000` URL. you should receive the `Hello from Compojure!` message in the browser.
+Then visit the `http://localhost:3000` URL.
+You should receive the `Hello from Compojure!` message in the browser.
 Finally, if you visit any other URL
 (e.g. `http://localhost:3000/foo`) you should receive the `Page Not